 The water plants consist of twelve groundwater wells, ranging from 483 to 1,400 feet in depth.
 The water source for these wells is the Floridan Aquifer, which is known as one of the most productive groundwater sources in the world.
 The Floridan Aquifer is replenished with rainwater that filters through hundreds of feet of sand and rock prior to storage in the Aquifer.
 This natural process provides a water source that is consistently of a high quality, thus requiring minimal treatment by the water plants.
 The groundwater is treated at the City's facilities using cascade aeration to reduce odor causing compounds, such as hydrogen sulfide (rotten egg smell), and disinfected using sodium hypochlorite (bleach), prior to distribution to the community.
 The total production capacity of the groundwater wells for the City is 33.696 million gallons per day.

 The Water Plants are also equipped with a full service SCADA (Supervisory Control And Data Acquisition) system that monitors the operation of the facility 24 hours per day.
 In the event of a treatment or equipment malfunction, the SCADA system computer contacts the operators via cell phone and verbally advises them of the malfunction and its location.
 This use of technology expedites the operator's ability to correct the problem and maintain quality service throughout the treatment process and insure compliance with the facility's operating permits.

 The City routinely monitors for contaminants in the drinking water according to State and Federal regulations.
-To view the current Annual Water Quality Report, which provides the results of contaminants that have been detected in the water, please click on the following link:
+Click here to view the current Annual Water Quality Report.